And I deliberately used all BG infuse papers so that I could (very late, but still wanted to do it) link for BG 26: all round.

 As this is an Easter card, I'm linking for the following challenges:

+Sorry for the quality of the scan - the 60 is silver, of course, and not black - might try and replace with a daytime photo tomorrow.
 This card was also going to be for Sunday Stampers week 52: diamonds are for ever, but when I'd finished the card I realised I hadn't used any stamping - d'oh!!
 So I'll be making another one for that.

 Anyway, I am also linking this for Charisma Cardz challenge 12: my favourite things, because I just love lilac colours and also love using embossing folders and I have used both on this.